Supernovatux/libpam-pwdfile-rs/README.md

 # libpam-pwdfile-rs

 ## Description
 This is a rust port of [libpam-pwdfile](https://git.tiwe.de/libpam-pwdfile.git).
 It is a PAM module that allows you to authenticate against a password file.
-Password are hashed with sha512sum
+Passwords should be hashed with sha512sum

 ## Use case
 This module is useful if you want to authenticate with a password different from the one you use to login to your system.
-For example, if you want to use a password for SDDM and sudo.
+For example, if you want to use different password for SDDM and sudo.

 ## Installation